 ➜ Cooking Tips

-- Bohemian grannies did not fry the flour in the soup initially; they usually just stirred with a bit of water into the soup and cooked it briefly.
+- Bohemian grandmothers typically didn't fry the flour initially; they usually just stirred it with a bit of water into the soup and cooked it briefly.
 However, if you sauté the flour at the beginning, the soup will gain much more flavor.

 More Czech soups